-The first round of consultation on the future direction for managing kauri dieback disease is now closed.
-This was the first of three planned consultation rounds in 2018 to inform actions to strengthen protection for kauri.
+This was the second of three planned consultation rounds in 2018 to inform actions to strengthen protection for kauri.

 We’ll ask for your feedback on: